 4. Gamma Radiation

 Gamma-rays are a form of EM radiation.
 They have frequencies of more than 1,018 Hz and wavelengths that are less than 100 picometers.
-It is often difficult to differentiate between gamma rays and hard X-rays, given that they overlap in the EM spectrum.
+It is often difficult to differentiate between gamma rays and hard X-rays, given that they overlap in the electromagnetic spectrum.

 In certain disciplines like astrophysics, for instance, the two types of EM waves are differentiated by drawing an arbitrary line in the spectrum.
 Here, rays that are above a certain wavelength are categorized as X-rays,whereas those of a shorter wavelength, fall on the other side of the arbitrary line and are classified as gamma rays.